Benitex/Pokemon-Burning-Scales/README.md

 * **Different storyline from the series standard**.
 Breaking away a bit from the standard of defeating all 8 gym leaders and then facing the Elite 4.
 * **Lots of side quests**, that can generate hours of extra content apart from the main story.
-* **Choices that impact the story**, reveal additional information and provide funny situations.
+* **Choices that impact the story**, reveal additional information, and provide funny situations.
 * **A small open world to travel**.
 All available since the beginning of the game.
 * **Level scaling**, ensuring a consistent challenge.
 * **Nuzlocke and randomizer modes**, using [Elite Battle DX](https://luka-sj.com/res/ebdx).